 Look at a typical expense management event.
 Kavita, a sales manager at a midsized company has a lunch meeting with a client.
 She takes a taxi from office to the restaurant and back, picks up the restaurant tab, and pays a tip to the waiter.
 She has to collect the restaurant receipt, make a mental or physical note of the taxi fare paid and keep the supporting in a safe place so that she can sit down end of week and do her vouchers for the week.
 Yes, Kavita is a busy manager and this paperwork is a chore.
 The voucher submission is another form that she has to fill up, often multiple forms so that costs can be booked to specific clients or account heads.
 And after she submits her vouchers, they are checked for arithmetic accuracy, then an office boy takes the file to the approver who is also a road warrior and likely to be OOO.
 The saga goes on and on.

-Now take a look at the paper-light or streamlined way of expense management.
+Now take a look at the paper-light or streamlined way of travel expense management.

 The ease of data capture, speed at which information moves from one node to the next, ability to collate and batch process, and ease of approving, accounting, and reimbursing are a delight to all parties along the expense management chain.
 They are all happier because they spend less time doing what is currently seen as painful tasks and the company benefits from the time saved in everyone’s workday.